 How Does it Work?

-You place 1,000 different buy orders on a digital asset exchange.
-When the trading systems used by other market players notice this, they figure that Bitcoin demand is on the rise.
+You place 1,000 different purchase orders on a digital asset exchange.
+When trading systems used by other market players notice this, they figure that Bitcoin demand is on the rise.
 Consequently, they place orders for their clients, enhancing the effect and driving prices up.

-The entire process takes mere seconds, during which you cancel your buy orders and sell your 10,000 bitcoin units for a neat profit.
+The entire process takes mere seconds, during which you cancel your purchase orders and sell your 10,000 bitcoin units for a neat profit.

 Who Can Execute the Strategy?